iechor/docs/content/desktop/extensions-sdk/extensions/multi-arch.md

 ---
 title: Build the extensions for multiple architectures
 description: Step three in creating an extension.
-keywords: Docker, Extensions, sdk, build, multi-arch
+keywords: iEchor, Extensions, sdk, build, multi-arch
 ---

 It is highly recommended that, at a minimum, your extension is supported for the following architectures: